va7sdf/va7sdf.github.io/_posts/2019-05-21-jekyll-and-github-pages.md

 ## GitHub Pages

 GitHub offers two types of web hosting: project (per-project) and user/organization (per-account).
-Both also allow you to use your own domain name instead of the generic *github.io*.
+Both also allow you to use your own domain name instead of the shared *github.io*.

 The main differences between project and user/organization sites are:

 *	All commits must be made to the *master* branch when working with a user/organization site.
 Project commits may be made to the *master* branch; a */doc* folder; or, a different branch, such as *gh-pages*.
 *	The URL for a user/organization site is *username.github.io*.
 For a project site, the URL is *username.github.io/project*.
-*	When using a custom domain name, the domain name replaces the username.github.io.
+*	When using a custom domain name, the domain name replaces the *username.github.io*.

 These steps will walk through creating a user/organization site.